Raven (roller coaster): Trains

-The Raven uses two red, 24-passenger trains made by the Philadelphia Toboggan Company.
-Each train is made up of six cars that hold four riders each.
-Each car has two rows holding two riders each.
-Each row has a seat divider that separates the two riders in that row and ensures each rider remains in a position allowing their restraints to work effectively.
-The Raven's safety restraints include an individual ratcheting lap bar and an individual, two-point lap belt.
+Raven uses two 24-passenger trains built by Philadelphia Toboggan Coasters.
+Each train is made of six cars that hold four riders each.
+Each car has two rows, each row holding two riders.
+Each row features a seat divider, two individual ratcheting lap bars, and two individual seatbelts.
+Each train is red, with wing decals down the sides and the ride's logo featured on the front of the lead car.